AI retrieval often fails before retrieval starts. The problem sits in the files.

 FAQ

-A retrieval-ready document has searchable text, stable structure, enough metadata to filter and trace it, and a clear status in the version-control rules.
+A retrieval-ready document has searchable text, stable structure, enough metadata to filter and trace it, and a clear status in the version-control rules for both AI retrieval and internal search.

 Do all PDFs need OCR before AI retrieval?